MileHacker Logo

 Economic Heritage

 The diamond mining sites stand for the main historical and economic interest.
-However, these are strictly industrial and not tourist attractions.
+However, these are strictly industrial and rather than tourist attractions.

 Access Restrictions